Token certificates on-premise

 /connect/token

-Client ID, Client secret, and Redirect URL: client information stored in IAM from steps 1-5.
+• Client ID, Client secret, and Redirect URL: client information stored in IAM.

-If in IAM is configured that consent is required, the following consent page will appear.
-Only after the user confirms to allow access will Indicium give out the access token.
+If the client application in IAM has been configured to require consent, the following consent page will appear.
+Only after the user's consent, Indicium will hand out the access token.